 Chen Shuhe Yue 陈纾禾

-Yue holds a Bachelor's degree in Opera Acting from The Central Academy of Drama in Beijing and a Master's degree in Composition from Mannes School of Music.
-She is currently pursuing her Doctor of Musical Arts (D.M.A.) in composition at the Manhattan School of Music under the guidance of Reiko Füting and David Adamcyk.
+Yue holds a Bachelor’s degree in Opera Acting from the Central Academy of Drama in Beijing and a Master’s degree in Composition from the Mannes School of Music.
+She is currently a Doctoral Fellow in Composition at the Manhattan School of Music.

-In 2023, Yue co-founded Chaospace, a nonprofit artist organization based in New York, where she currently directs the DramaEtMusica Performance Series, focusing on cross-disciplinary performances.
+In 2023, Yue co-founded Chaospace, a nonprofit artist organization based in New York, where she serves as artistic director and curates the DramaEtMusica Performance Series, which focuses on cross-disciplinary collaboration and the creation of new performance works.

 Contact